Mouwrice/thesis-typst/measurements/measurement_results.typ

 === Effect of the models

 MediaPipe has three different models available, each with a different size.
-The larger the model, the more accurate it results should be since the inference model has a larger network that does the inference.
+The larger the model, the more accurate it results should be, since the inference model has a larger network that does the inference.
 Using a larger model negatively impacts the real-time performance, of course.
 Comparing these different models, we found that the average accuracy does not drastically increase given a large model.
 The achievable frame rate, however, can drop significantly given these large models, dependent on the hardware used.

 For each model, 3 results are provided, each result being from one specific recording.
-The recordings are all drumming motions but with increasing levels of intensity.
+The recordings are all drumming motions, but with increasing levels of intensity.
 The first recording is of small movements (`maurice_drum_small`).
 The second one features normal movements (`maurice_drum_regular`) and the last one contains fast and big movements (`maurice_drum_fast`).
 The accuracy is taken from a total of 10 tracked markers, being the `Left Elbow`, `Right Elbow`, `Left Wrist`, `Right Wrist`, `Left Hip`, `Right Hip`, `Left Heel`, `Right Heel`, `Left Foot Index`, `Right Foot Index`.

 ==== LITE

 The `LITE` model is 3 MB in size and is the smallest model available.

 The total deviation of all three recordings are displayed in @mau-drum-small-lite-total, @mau-drum-regular-lite-total, and @mau-drum-fast-lite-total, respectively.
 We can immediately draw some conclusions from these results.
-The Y and Z axis (horizontal and vertical) have a relatively good accuracy compared to the x-axis (depth).
+The Y and Z axis (horizontal and vertical) have a relatively good accuracy compared to the X axis (depth).
 The depth is actually very imprecise and unstable, having a high mean deviation and a high standard deviation makes this depth not very usable.
-It also indicates that the wider the range of movements and the speed at which they are performed results in a slight drop in accuracy.
+The accuracy of measurements containing fast, and large movements is lower than for smaller and slower movements.
+This indicates that the wider the range of movements and the speed at which they are performed results in a slight drop in accuracy.
 Almost all deviation values are slightly higher than their corresponding values from a recording featuring less and slower movement.

-Despite the x-axis being very imprecise, the Y and Z axis consistently achieve an accuracy of minimum 1 centimetre.
+Despite the X axis being very imprecise, the Y and Z axis consistently achieve an accuracy of minimum 1 centimetre.
 For an air drumming application, this level of accuracy is already pretty usable.

 #show table.cell.where(x: 0): set text(weight: "bold")